phdargen/safeGPT/README.md

   <img src="frontend/public/logo.png" alt="SafeGPT Logo" width="100"/>
 </p>

-**SafeGPT** is an AI-powered assistant designed to help users interact with the [Safe Protocol](https://app.safe.global/welcome) to set up and manage smart accounts for secure and efficient onchain asset management.
-Smart account add robust multi-signature (multi-sig) capabilities that enhance security by requiring multiple approvals for transactions.
-Built on top of [Coinbase's AgentKit](https://github.com/coinbase/agentkit) and integrating the [Safe SDK](https://github.com/safe-global/safe-core-sdk), SafeGPT is powered by an intelligent onchain agent that assists users in creating and managing Safe smart accounts with ease.
+**SafeGPT** is an AI-powered assistant designed to help users interact with the [Safe Protocol](https://app.safe.global/welcome) for secure and efficient onchain asset management.
+Safe smart accounts add robust multi-signature (multi-sig) capabilities that enhance security by requiring multiple approvals for transactions.
+Built on top of [Coinbase's AgentKit](https://github.com/coinbase/agentkit) and integrating the [Safe SDK](https://github.com/safe-global/safe-core-sdk), **SafeGPT** is powered by an intelligent onchain agent that assists users in creating and managing Safe smart accounts with ease.

 ## Features

 - 🤖 AI-powered chat interface for interacting with the Safe Protocol
-- 🏦 Create new Safe multi-signer
+- 🏦 Create new Safe multi-sig wallet
 - 🔍 View Safe account details
 - 👥 Manage Safe account signers
-- 📝 Propose and execute transactions
+- 📝 Propose, approve and execute transactions
-- ⚠️ Risk analysis of pending transactions
+- ⚠️ Risk analysis of pending transactions including:
+  - Detect Safe configuration changes
+  - Flag high value transfers
+  - Check [onchain reputation score](https://docs.cdp.coinbase.com/reputation/docs/welcome) of destination address
+  - Check if smart contract is verified on etherscan
+  - Flag ERC20 transfer to the token contract itself as high risk
 - 💰 Setup and manage allowance modules

 ## Example use cases

 - Use agent as co-signer to setup smart account.
 When satisfied with settings, remove the agent as signer
+- Get comfortable interacting with mult-sig accounts, no code or wallet needed
+- Get info of any deployed Safe wallet
 - Perform risk analysis of pending transactions before signing them
-- Give your agent (or anyone) a monthly allowance
+- Give your agent (or anyone) a monthly allowance to spend from your Safe

 ## How?